OCA/rma/rma/README.rst

 #.
 Request approval and approve.
 #.
 Click on RMA Lines button.
 #.
 Click on more and select an option: "Receive products", "Create Delivery
-   Order, Create Refund"
+   Order, Create Refund".
 #.
 Go back to the RMA.
-Set the RMA to done if not further action is required
+Set the RMA to done if not further action is required.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot